AngeDieu/Numworks-themes-listing/README.md

 ```

 ### Contributing
-Don't hesitate to add your theme in this list by creating a PR or an issue.
-If possible, it would be nice if you put sreenshots of your theme in a readme file.
-I can do it elsewhere.
+Don't hesitate to add your theme in this list by creating a Pull Request or an Issue.
+If possible, it would be nice if you put sreenshots of your theme in the README file.

 ### Licence
 This repo is released with an MIT licence.